 How Is Income Calculated For Child Support in Arizona?

 The Arizona Child Support Guidelines requires the Court to base child support upon the gross incomes of the parties.
-Income can be from a job, but it may also come from additional income earned from investments and other recurring sources, such as gifts, bonuses, stock options and any other form of compensation.
+Income can be earned from a job, but it may also come from additional revenue earned from investments and other recurring sources, such as gifts, bonuses, stock options and any other form of compensation.

 You may also want to read our article on the decision from the Arizona Court of Appeals in the Engel v.
 Landman case to learn about the treatment of employee stock options when calculating child support in Arizona.